aspose-ocr/Aspose.OCR-Documentation/js/getting-started/licensing/_index.md

 ## Free trial

 You can start using Aspose.OCR for JavaScript via C++ right after the [installation](/ocr/javascript-cpp/installation/).
-In trial mode (without providing a license) you can recognize texts in any supported [languages](/ocr/javascript-cpp/recognition-languages/) and save recognition results in any of the supported [formats](/ocr/javascript-cpp/supported-file-formats/).
+In evaluation mode (without providing a license) you can recognize texts in any supported [languages](/ocr/javascript-cpp/recognition-languages/) and save recognition results in any of the supported [formats](/ocr/javascript-cpp/supported-file-formats/).

-However, the following restrictions apply:

-- If the number of characters in a recognized image exceeds 300, only the first **300** characters are recognized.
+However, if you do not provide the license, only the first **300** characters from the image are recognized.
-- If the number of characters in a recognized image is less than 300, the first **60%** of characters are recognized.

 Apply a license to remove the restriction.

 ## Getting a temporary license

 A temporary license removes a limitation of the trial version for **30 days**.
-Use it to start building a fully functional OCR application and make the final decision to [purchase](https://purchase.aspose.com/pricing/ocr/cpp) Aspose.OCR for JavaScript via C++ later.
+Use it to start building a fully functional OCR application and make the final decision to [purchase](https://purchase.aspose.com/admin/pricing/ocr/javascript-cpp) Aspose.OCR for JavaScript via C++ later.

 To request a temporary license, visit ["Get a Temporary License"](https://purchase.aspose.com/temporary-license) page.